Rahul-ku-Mo/ToDoReactApp/README.md

 # This project is hosted on netlify .
   Link: https://jolly-speculoos-a7a957.netlify.app/

+# Walkthrough

+1. Click on the "add another list" to add a list

+2. Click on the "add a card" to add a card.

+3. Now Click on the card to edit or add a Description.

+4. You can delete a single card or a list by clicking on "x" button in the bottom right corner or top right corner respectively.

+Thanks ................. for .................. visiting............

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).